Voice Technology in Education: 5 Use Cases for K-12 Schools

 At a minimum, schools looking to integrate voice-enabled EdTech into their workflows should verify that the voice technology is built from children’s voice data and that steps were taken to ensure privacy by design and eliminate inherent bias.

 Want to learn more about voice technology in education?
-Read our Educate white paper for a deeper dive into this topic, or drop us a line to inquire about specific use cases.
+Read our Educate white paper for a deeper dive into this topic.

 Share this